 Keisha and Michelle’s class has learned at home for the entire 2020-2021 school year thus far and Keisha reports that the students are happy and thriving.
 Still, from the beginning she and her colleagues made sure not to set unrealistic expectations for the students or parents.
 In fact, teachers stated outright that this new way of learning would, at times, be challenging.
 Stating this outright helped establish patience, which was a huge part of making the equation work.

 “Everybody could name that and breathe through it…and have grace for the moment,” says Hirlinger.
 “I just feel like that’s really important, that patience and that resilience.
 And I wonder if kids coming out of this experience are going to have a sense of resolve and a way in the world where they’re just really able to wait, which is a huge thing to learn how to do when you’re little.”

-While this one fourth grade class learns entirely from home, other classes are hybrid, with some children in school and others learning at home.
+While this one fourth grade class learns entirely from home, other classes are hybrid, with some children on the school’s Jenkintown, Pennsylvania campus — just outside of Philadelphia —and others learning at home.
 Raji Malik teaches his kindergarten class in this hybrid fashion and works hard to ensure that his students at home are included as much as the students who are physically present in the classroom.
 Malik expressed “In [the classroom] I have a little microphone and whenever someone wants to say something [to an online friend], they walk up to the microphone and [speak to] the computer…to make them feel like we are all in school together.”